Intelligent-Retinal-Imaging-Systems/IntegrationDocumentation/integration/DirectMessaging.md

 - Ethnicity
 - Language

-*IRIS does accept nor provide SSN numbers thus no patientRole.Id node is supplied with the Unstructured document.*
+*IRIS does not accept nor provide SSN numbers thus no patientRole.Id node is supplied with the Unstructured document.*

 Parsing and assignment of the results to a patient chart is a function of the target EMR system.